 The setting for chapter three is a restaurant.
 I randomly settled on the restaurant in the Hotel Pennsylvania, the Cafe Rouge, after it was listed in the equivalent of a 1929 Zagat guide.
-Turns out, by total coincidence, the Hotel Pennsylvania was the largest hotel in the world at the time, which meant its restaurant was the largest hotel restaurant in the world.
-Talk about coincidence.
-But it did mean I found a bunch of pictures.
-So if you're trying to imagine what the hotel and its restaurant looked like, here it is:
+I figured it if was open in 1929, it was probably open in 1923.
+Turns out that, by total coincidence, the Hotel Pennsylvania was the largest hotel in the world at the time, which meant its restaurant was the largest hotel restaurant in the world.
+Talk about coincidence!
+But it did mean I found a bunch of pictures on Google.

 In case I forget to add it in the eventual post about Eliza, according to the book Loyalty in Time of Trial: The African American Experience During World War I, 23 African-American women were sent by the YMCA to work with the 200,000 African-American soldiers stationed in France during and after WWI.
 They managed leave stations, canteens, and hostess houses.
 You can read more about it here.
 This is what Eliza would have been doing in France.